keysmusician/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 * [Author](#author)

 ## About
-In this project, learned how to create and **import Python modules**.
+In this project, I learned how to create and **import Python modules**, and how to prevent scripts from running if imported.

 ## Files
 * `0-add.py`